cliburn/Computational-statistics-with-Python/index.md

     - Golden section search
     - Bisection
 	- Newton-Raphson and secant methods
-- Packages for optimization
-    - Using `scipy.optimization`
-    - Using `statsmodels`
-	- Using `scikits-learn`
 - General approach to optimization
 	- Know the problem
 	- Multiple random starts